Bahaya Ear Candle untuk Membersihkan Telinga

 • Potential for Ear Injuries:

-Medical professionals, including the American Academy of Otolaryngology-Head and Neck Surgery Foundation, strongly advise against the use of ear candles.
-Instead, they recommend safer and more effective methods for ear cleaning, such as ear irrigation, ear drops, or professional ear cleaning performed by a healthcare provider.
+Medical professionals, including the American Academy of Otolaryngology-Head and Neck Surgery Foundation, strongly advise against ear candling.
+Safer and more effective alternatives include ear irrigation, ear drops, or professional ear cleaning.

 Safe Earwax Removal Practices